SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: METHODOLOGY

 \subsubsection{Kinematic data cubes}

-If \texttt{method = "velocity"}, the \builddatacube{} function will return a data cube containing spatial information along the $x-$ and $y-$axes of the cube, and velocity information along the $z-$axis.
+If \texttt{method = "velocity"}, the \builddatacube{} function will return a data cube in which each spatial coordinate, $x-y$, holds a line-of-sight velocity distribution in gridded velocity bins along the $z$-axis.
 A visual representation of this process is outlined in Figure \ref{fig:velocity_methodology}.

 Given the wavelength and spectral resolution of the underlying telescope, we can compute the effective velocity sampling rate of a given instrument as: